The impact of 4AMLD on bank valuations: Deep dive into research findings

 As a result of introducing 4AMLD, stock valuations across the banking sector in fact have increased, with total risk declining… 4AMLD is good for European based banks, as the market sees the benefits of regulations outweighing the cost of implementing them.

 Why is this?
 The introduction of 4AMLD has forced greater compliance and streamlined the capturing and reporting of potential money laundering activities.
-Banks are required to implement standardised and consistent KYC onboarding and detecting processes within their operations.
+Banks are required to implement standardized and consistent KYC onboarding and detecting processes within their operations.
 Also, the role of reporting potential money laundering is clear – banks are now required to file suspicious activity reports to the relevant central authorities, reducing potential process ambiguities.

 Larger banks typically already have the required resources to comply with new regulations, lowering the costs of compliance per transaction.
 Banks with a more diverse portfolio of financial services typically already have sophisticated compliance tools.
 Clarity of process is a positive for market investors and financial analysts, who now feel more confident of the bank’s operations as a result of clarity of their KYC processes.
 Because of this, we would expect to see rising bank stock valuations.